mmkke/GMRI/PROTOTYPE.md

 F-statistic and Prob (F-statistic):

-THe F-statistic compares the regression model obtained to the null hypothesis (that domestic pollock prices are independent of the features) where the coeffecients of all variables are zero.
+The F-statistic compares the regression model obtained to the null hypothesis (that domestic pollock prices are independent of the features) where the coeffecients of all variables are zero.
 The probability of the F-statistic gives the probability that the null hypothesis is true, given the the F-statistic.
 In this case, it is quite low indicating that the regression model is likely producing a signifigant result and will be a useful approach to pursue.

 Coefficients: